WHAT IS YOUR DTR "SUCCESS RATE"?

 No. As they say, "the devil is in the details":

-Their scheme is only effective because most patients assume insurance equals endorsement.
-EOBs show an “allowed amount,” insurer discount, and a patient balance without clearly tying those numbers to the dentist’s estimate.
+Their deceptive money scheme is only effective because most employees assume insurance equals endorsement.
+Customer service scripts and online provider finders emphasize "in‑network" options and may present "out‑of‑network" care as risky or expensive, even when the real issue is low "in‑network" reimbursement.
+EOBs will show an 'allowed amount', insurer discount, and a patient balance without clearly tying those numbers to the dentist’s estimate.
 Patients see a big balance and often assume the dentist overcharged rather than that the insurer paid less than the dentist’s fee.
 This confusion discourages patients from questioning insurer reductions.
-Customer service scripts and online provider finders emphasize "in‑network" options and may present "out‑of‑network" care as risky or expensive, even when the real issue is low "in‑network" reimbursement.
+Examples like this are ubiquitous.

 IS THERE ANY WAY I CAN HELP?